September 26, 2016 at 8:51 pm #4793etilleyKeymaster

 This slide explains, that a 6 kg nodule of Thorium in a liquid-fluoride reactor has the energy of:

 - 230 train cars of Bituminous Coal

 - 440 cubic feet of natural gas (that’s 15% of a 125,000 cubic meter LNG tanker)

 - 300 kg of enriched (3%) Uranium in a Pressurized Water Reactor

-To understand why today’s Nuclear Industry defends its 470 rapid breeder uranium reactors vigorously – with little interest in Thorium, consider the investment and revenue that reactor manufacturers, security services, and weapons manufacturers all earn from this status quo.
+To understand why today’s Nuclear Industry defends its 470 rapid breeder uranium reactors vigorously – with little interest in Thorium – consider the investment and revenues are made available to reactor manufacturers, security services, militaries and weapons manufacturers – who all earn handsomely from this status quo.

-A GE (General Electric) or Phillips reactor must be fed a specific blended ultra-high-profit fuel pellet from the manufacturer for the life of the Reactor; this is not a requirement nor revenue stream for Thorium Reactor manufacturers.
+A GE (General Electric) or Phillips reactor must be fed a specific blended ultra-high-profit fuel pellet, delivered from the manufacturer of the reactor – for the life of the Reactor, or the warranty is void.
+None of this is a requirement and revenue stream for Thorium Reactor manufacturers.